Basic Residency Requirements

 - NM voter registration card issued prior to the first day of the term in which he/she is petitioning

 - NM vehicle registration issued prior to the first day of the tem in which he/she is petitioning.

 - Proof of residential property ownership in NM.

 - Rental agreement in NM (can only be supplied in this area if not used for primary requirement above).

 - Other document evidence or reasonable explanation of residency as determined by NMT.

-Students meeing any of the following conditions override the five basic requirements and can be granted residency.
+Students meeting any of the following conditions override the five basic requirements and can be granted residency.

-- Members of an Indian nation, tribe, or pueblo located wholly or partially in NM, regardless of residence (Certificate of Indian Blood, or similiar documentation and form required)
+- Members of an Indian nation, tribe, or pueblo located wholly or partially in NM, regardless of residence (Certificate of Indian Blood, or similar documentation and form required)

-- Those who qualify under the (Senate Bill 582) which states that any person who attended high school in NM for at least 12 months and received a High School diploma or GED from a NM institution regardless of immigration status may establish residency (NM high school transcript required; and/or diploma)
+- Those who qualify under NM Senate Bill 582 which states that any person who attended high school in NM for at least 12 months and received a High School diploma or GED from a NM institution regardless of immigration status may establish residency (NM high school transcript required; and/or diploma)